SitePen/dgrid/doc/migration-guide.md

 ### canSort

-`dojox.grid` components refer to this method when a sort request is initiated via the UI.  dgrid does not have such a method; instead, it relies on the `sortable` property of the particular column.
+`dojox/grid` components refer to this method when a sort request is initiated via the UI.  dgrid does not have such a method; instead, it relies on the `sortable` property of each column definition (which defaults to `true`).

 ### removeSelectedRows

-TODOC (Probably not necessary to have a direct analog, but we should be able to document how to do this.)
+dgrid has no direct analog to this method, but the same effect can be achieved on a store-backed, Selection-enabled list or grid instance as follows:

+    for(var id in grid.selection){
+        grid.store.remove(id);
+    }